jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-let-the-people-dance.md

 ---
 templateKey: interview-post
 path: /interview/let-the-people-dance
-title: LET THE PEOPLE DANCE on starting a movement and supporting the community
+title: LET THE PEOPLE DANCE on starting a movement
 date: 2018-05-02T05:17:00.000Z
-description: >-
-  Our interview with the duo behind the empowering movement inspired by dance music.
+description: 'Our interview with the duo behind the inspiring, socially conscious brand '
 featuredImage: /img/screen shot 2018-04-27 at 3.20.04 pm.png
 ---
-_Our chat_ _with Kristen Leigh Marconi and Rachel Potter, creators of the Sydney based movement - **Let The People Dance **about their milestone 100th podcast, mentorship program and influence on the dance music community._
+_Our chat with Kristen Leigh Marconi and Rachel Potter, creators of the Sydney based movement - **Let The People Dance **about their milestone 100th podcast, mentorship program and influence on the dance music community._

 **RR: Kristen, Rachel - great to chat.
 Let The People Dance is an established brand in Sydney's underground scene.
 What inspired the movement? ...And the groovy name??**

-**Kristen:** A mix of two things really… one of our best mates was dating a girl in Berlin and took a photo of her tattoo that read “Let The Children Techno”, and about the same time the lockout laws had just been passed in Sydney and there was going to be a Rally in response to it.
+**Kristen:** A mix of two things really… one of our best mates was dating a girl in Berlin and took a photo of her tattoo that read “Let The Children Techno”, and about the same time the lockout laws had just been passed in Sydney and there was going to be a rally in response to it.
 The message of the tattoo really resonated with how a lot of us were feeling at the time and still do - we just wanted to dance.
 The dance floor is a place we go to catch up with friends, listen to great music, discover new music, meet new people and just dance away any stress or worries we may have.
-It’s an important part of our lives and brings us a lot of joy.
 ALL of my best friends and I met on the dance-floor!

-Having our dance-floors in Sydney taken away from us just didn’t make any sense to me.
-To me, they were always the safest, most fun and kindest place in the city.
-Surely the city would be better off and more peaceful with more places to dance - not less.
 So "Let The Children Techno"… became "Let The People Dance"… I loved the name and thought of how it could look on a shirt for the rally.
 Our logo is now that image, inspired by a record and a disco ball.
-Two circles together also mean unity.
-It’s coming together… Dancefloors are about people coming together.
+Two circles together also mean unity - dancefloors are about people coming together.

-At the time, a friend of mine owned a t-shirt printing company and another was running a charity that helped under privileged youth get a start in the creative industries.
-We had the tees printed and decided the profits would go to the charity and we’d collaborate and put on an electronic music workshop.
+At the time, a friend of mine owned a t-shirt printing company and another was running a charity that helped under-privileged youth get a start in the creative industries.
+We had the tees printed and decided the profits would go to the charity and we’d put on an electronic music workshop with them.
 So our first project began from a photo of a tattoo to t-shirts to workshop - it all happened pretty fast.
 <br><br>

 **RR: Quite the journey!
 Ok, tell us how the two of you met and what your best memory of partying together is.**